2023 Conference Guidelines

 2. Conference Registration: Conference participants who have not preregistered by December 15 will be deleted from the conference program unless they have been given approval to register late or on-site by the Conference Manager (email@example.com) by December 15.

-3. Exceptions to Membership Requirement: Scholars from regions other than North America as well as non-Slavists may apply to the Executive Director, Elizabeth Durst , for exemption from the membership requirement, which will be determined on an individual basis.
+3. Exceptions to Membership Requirement: Non-Slavists may apply to the Executive Director, Elizabeth Durst , for exemption from the membership requirement, which will be determined on an individual basis.
+Colleagues from Eastern Europe and the former Soviet Union for whom the membership cost would prove a significant financial hardship may apply for exemption from the membership requirement, which will be determined on a case by case basis.
 Please request exemption from the membership requirement when you submit your abstract, so as not to delay acceptance.

 4. Exemptions to Conference Registration: Colleagues from Eastern Europe and the former Soviet Union for whom the conference cost would prove a significant financial hardship may apply for exemption from the registration requirement, which will be determined on a case by case basis.
 Please request exemption from the registration requirement when you submit your abstract, so as to avoid being deleted from the program solely for failing to register.